 I spent more than a decade living near, and occasionally practicing military law at, Fort Carson, Colorado, a thriving U.S. Army facility.
-I undertook the defense of several military courts-martial matters under the Uniform Code of Military Justice (UCMJ), including one murder case that had a good result.
+I undertook the defense of several military courts-martial matters under the (UCMJ), including one murder case that had a good result.
 Through handling these cases, I learned that the military deals with trials and punishments differently.
 The aim of the UCMJ is to balance the interests of justice and the accused’s rights with dignity and efficiency while also taking care of the soldier or officer charged.
 This article outlines some differences between military and civilian criminal defense.

 Pre-Trial and Trial